Recycling InformationStudent Housing

 Each Residence Hall's refuse/recycling room has specially marked cans for each category.
 The refuse/recycling room is located on the first floor or in the basement, and is open 24 hours.

-In the Commons I & II, students must provide their own bins and bags.
-Students can purchase these downtown or at the Campus Store.
-Standard kitchen size receptacles are recommended.
-The refuse/recycling rooms are open from at least 6 a.m. to midnight each day.
+In Commons I & II, one recycling blue bin is provided per suite.
+The recycling rooms are open from at least 6 a.m. to midnight each day.